ikesyo/Himotoki/README.md

 ## Requirements

-- Swift 2.2 / Xcode 7.3
+- Swift 3.0 / Xcode 8
 - OS X 10.9 or later
-- iOS 8.0 or later (by Carthage or CocoaPods) / iOS 7 (by copying the source files directly)
+- iOS 8.0 or later
 - tvOS 9.0 or later
 - watchOS 2.0 or later

 ## Installation

-There are 3 options.
-If your app support iOS 7, you can only use the last way.
+There are 2 options.

 ### Framework with Carthage (preferable)

 Himotoki is [Carthage](https://github.com/Carthage/Carthage) compatible.

-- Add `github "ikesyo/Himotoki" ~> 2.1.1` to your Cartfile.
+- Add `github "ikesyo/Himotoki" ~> 3.0` to your Cartfile.
 - Run `carthage update`.

 ### Framework with CocoaPods